Meet Sweden, the longtime USWNT nemesis with one terrifying skill

 Sweden swept through Group G with nine goals, and of the nine, seven stemmed from crosses or corners.

-The Swedes are massive, with nine outfield players standing taller than all USWNT projected starters but one.
+The Swedes are massive, with nine outfield players standing taller than all but two USWNT projected starters.
 They bludgeoned the U.S. in their last meeting, 3-0 at the 2021 Tokyo Olympics, with two headers plus a rebound after a third header struck the post.

 They have since refined their aerial dominance even further, scripting positions and deliveries to exploit any given opponent.